 Figure 9: Plot of the Annual Average Values of Amount of Wind Speed against the Population at Onitsha and Nnewi

-Fig 10 is the plot of cloud cover against the population at Onitsha and Nnewi.
+Fig. 10 is the plot of cloud cover against the population at Onitsha and Nnewi.
 We conclude from the plots, that human activities as represented by population have negligible impact on pressure at sea level and cloud cover in Onitsha and Nnewi.
 Human activities as represented by the human population, particularly through urbanization and industrialization can increase GHGs, and affect wind speed, and cloud cover, through mechanisms like the urban heat island effect, land use changes, and pollution.
 Large cities with tall buildings and infrastructure create rough surfaces that alter wind patterns by increasing surface friction, which can reduce wind speeds at ground level.
 This effect is particularly noticeable in dense urban centers which generate thermal gradients due to higher temperatures, which may induce local wind systems (e.g., breezes) within cities but can also reduce wind speeds overall by disrupting natural wind patterns (Oke, 1987).
 Tall buildings, skyscrapers, and infrastructure in cities can channel winds in specific directions, modifying natural wind flow patterns.
 These structures create microclimates that redirect winds, often funneling them between buildings (creating strong gusts locally) while weakening winds in other areas.
 Urban heat islands can also influence wind direction as temperature differences between urban and rural areas create localized wind circulations, altering broader wind patterns in and around cities (Blocken et al., 2012).

 Human activities such as transportation, industrial emissions, and agriculture release aerosols into the atmosphere, which can serve as cloud condensation nuclei.
 This increases cloud formation, particularly in urban areas.
 More aerosols result in more clouds, especially low-level clouds that trap heat and influence local weather patterns.
 Warmer urban areas can increase convection, lifting moist air and promoting cloud development.
 This effect is particularly noticeable in densely populated cities, where increased cloud cover and precipitation are often observed compared to surrounding rural areas (Shepherd, 2005).